Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "Take it off, put it on, make up your *mind*!"

-"Dad, I'll...handle her.
+"Dad, I'll... handle her.
 You'd better figure out what did this."

-"Aww, no handle...Adaaaam...."
+"Aww, no handle...
+Adaaaam...."

 She didn't really fight him.
-She was too...tired.
+She was too... tired.

 ---